Transnational repression by China: Hongkongers

 The Freedom House report cited a news piece from The Guardian to name Samuel Chu "among those who received the first round of arrest warrants under the new law".
-Chu was born in Hong Kong and is a US citizen residing in Los Angeles since 1996.
-He was charged for his advocacy work within the US-based Hong Kong Democracy Council that pushed the US government to impose sanctions against Chinese officials deemed responsible for the erosion of basic freedoms in Hong Kong.
+Chu was born in Hong Kong and is a U.S. citizen residing in Los Angeles since 1996.
+He was charged for his advocacy work within the US-based Hong Kong Democracy Council that pushed the U.S. government to impose sanctions against Chinese officials deemed responsible for the erosion of basic freedoms in Hong Kong.
 Freedom House concluded: "Chu and others like him now must not only avoid traveling to Hong Kong, but also to any country with an extradition treaty with Hong Kong or China."

 The Hong Kong Police Force has issued arrest warrants for the following pro-democracy Hongkongers now living abroad—Anna Kwok, Simon Cheng, Ted Hui, Dennis Kwok, Finn Lau, Honcques Laus, Nathan Law, Mung Siu-tat, Ray Wong, Kevin Yam, and Elmer Yuen.
-In July 2023, the US Department of State described the bounties on eight of these dissidents as an instance of "transnational repression efforts."
+In July 2023, the U.S. Department of State described the bounties on eight of these dissidents as an instance of "transnational repression efforts."

-The 2022 report by the Center for American Progress asked the US government to promote reforms in Interpol, as the Chinese Ministry of Public Security "uses Interpol to pursue political dissidents via the Red Notice system, counter to the true criminal investigative purposes of the system."
+The 2022 report by the Center for American Progress asked the U.S. government to promote reforms in Interpol, as the Chinese Ministry of Public Security "uses Interpol to pursue political dissidents via the Red Notice system, counter to the true criminal investigative purposes of the system."

 In 2025, The Guardian reported that attorneys for Hong Kong publisher and activist Jimmy Lai have been targeted by phishing attempts linked to the PRC, rape threats, and death threats.

+On February 11, 2026, a Hong Kong court convicted Kwok Yin-sang, the father of US-based democracy activist Anna Kwok, under the National Security Law, marking the first such conviction targeting a family member of an exiled activist.
+The conviction, for handling funds linked to his daughter's activism, exemplifies China's growing transnational repression.
+Human Rights Watch condemned the act as collective punishment, urging Hong Kong authorities to release Kwok.
+International calls have increased for sanctions against officials responsible for such repression.